Seaford, East Sussex: Geography

 The town lies on the coast near Seaford Head, roughly equidistant between the mouths of the River Ouse and the Cuckmere.
 The Ouse valley was a wide tidal estuary with its mouth nearly closed by a shingle bar, but the tidal mudflats and salt marshes have been "inned" (protected from the tidal river by dykes) to form grassy freshwater marshes (grazing marsh).
 To the north the town faces the chalk downland of the South Downs, and along the coast to the east are the Seven Sisters chalk cliffs, and Beachy Head.
 This stretch of coast is notified for its geological and ecological features as Seaford to Beachy Head Site of Special Scientific Interest.

 The River Ouse used to run parallel to the shore behind the shingle bar, entering the sea close to Seaford.
-However, a major storm in the 16th century broke through the bar at its western end, creating a new river mouth close to the village then called Meeching but renamed Newhaven.
+However, a major storm in the 16th century broke through the bar at its western end, creating a new river mouth close to the village called Meeching, which was later renamed to Newhaven.
 Part of the former channel of the river remains as a brackish lagoon.

 The town formerly had excellent beaches, which were supplied by longshore drift constantly moving sand along the coast from west to east.
 However, in the early 20th century a large breakwater was constructed at Newhaven Harbour and the harbour entrance was regularly dredged.
 These works cut off the supply of fresh sand to the beach.
 By the 1980s the beach at Seaford had all but vanished, the shoreline becoming steep, narrow and largely composed of small boulders.
 This made Seaford attractive to watersports enthusiasts (since water visibility was good and there was a rapid drop-off into deep water) but it discouraged more general seaside visitors.
 So in 1987 a massive beach replenishment operation was carried out, in which around 1 million tonnes of material was dredged from sandbanks out to sea and deposited on the shore.
 During a severe storm that October a substantial amount of the deposited material on the upper part of the beach was washed out past low tide level, leading to questions in the House of Commons.
 The beach has been topped up several times since then, giving the town a broad beach of sand and shingle.

-The town's publicity website states: For many, the main attraction in Seaford is the beach.
-This has an obvious attraction in the summer, when the sea reaches temperatures up to 20° Celsius (68 °F).
+The town's publicity website states: "For many, the main attraction in Seaford is the beach", which draws visitors, particularly during the summer months when sea temperatures can reach up to 20°C (68°F).

 To the east of Seaford, below chalk cliffs, is a beach called Hope Gap.
 It is a location in the film Hope Gap.